- Appellate Practice

 |Memberships ||Santa Clara County (Member, Appellate Section) and San Francisco (Member, Appellate Section) Bar Associations; American Bar Association; DRI (Member, Appellate Section). |

-Mr. Baron is a member of the American Bar Association, the appellate sections of the San Francisco and Santa Clara County bar associations, and the appellate section of DRI.
-He is a 1983 graduate of the University of Michigan Law School and a graduate, with distinction, of Stanford University.
+Mr. Baron is a 1983 graduate of the University of Michigan Law School and a 1980 graduate of Stanford University.

 •Duane Morris LLP